quanterall/HaskellMaterials/basics/01-values-and-functions.md

    - a named argument; with `&`
    - an unnamed argument; with `>>>`

-2. Define a function using a pipeline that takes a list of `Int`, gets all the even numbers in the beginning of the list[2], multiplies them all by two, sums them up and returns whether or not the sum is even.
+2. Define a function using a pipeline that takes a list of `Int`, takes numbers until it finds one that is not even[2], multiplies them all by two, sums them up and returns whether or not the sum is even.
 Define versions that use:
    - a named argument; with `&`
    - an unnamed argument; with `>>>`